Employment Law

 12 hours 2 x 30 minutes Employee gets one 30-minute break every five hours.

-What Should I Do If My Employer Doesn’t Give Me a 30-minute Break?
+What Should You Do If You Don’t Get a Break?

-If your employer doesn’t give you a 30-minute break after 5 hours of work, you can file an employment standards complaint.
+If your employer fails to provide a 30-minute break after 5 hours of work, you can file an employment standards complaint.
 The government will investigate and work to resolve the issue.

 WATCH: Employment lawyer Lior Samfiru discusses everything employees need to know about the duty to accommodate on an episode of the Employment Law Show.

-Can My Employer Force Me to Work During My Break?
+Can You Be Forced to Work During a Break?

 READ MORE